Sharanyu/RoboProf-An-Intelligent-Agent/readme.txt

 	-vocabulary.ttl (RDF schema created as the first step of the project which contains vocabulary used for generating the knowledge graph.)

 SPARQL Queries:
-	- all the 13 (assignment) + 3 additional queries in .txt format (q1.txt,q2.txt....)
+	- all the 13 (assignment) + 3 additional queries in .txt format (q1.txt,q2.txt....) + 3 for A2
 	Query_results:
 		-results for all the 13 (assignment) + 3 additional queries in .csv format (q1-out.txt,q2-out.txt....)

+------File Contents ChatBot------

+Python Scripts:
+	-actions/action.py (python script which has the action classes which get triggered when an intent is identified by the chatBot.)
+	-chatBot.py (Python script which connects to fuseki server to send the user's query and fetch data from the uploaded knowledge base)

+YAML files:
+	-data/NLU.yml: Defines the Natural Language Understanding configuration, including intent and entity training examples.
+	-data/stories.yml: Contains stories that are example conversations defining the sequences of intents and actions to train the dialogue management.
+	-data/rules.yml: Specifies rules for deterministic behavior of the conversation, guiding the dialogue for specific sequences of intents and actions.
+	-config.yml: Configures the processing pipelines and policies for both NLU and dialogue management components.
+	-domain.yml: Describes the conversational domain, including intents, entities, slots, responses, and actions available to the assistant.
+	-endpoints.yml: Configures the connection details to external services like databases, analytics, or custom action servers.
+	-test_stories.yml: Provides test cases in the form of stories to evaluate the performance and consistency of the dialogue management.

+Model files:
+	-/models/20240414-194911-chocolate-heap.tar.gz model: Compressed file containing the trained components of both the NLU (Natural Language Understanding) and dialogue management models.
+These are used together to interpret user inputs and decide on the actions the chatbot should take in response.

----------STEPS TO GENERATE THE KNWOELDGE BASE---------
+---------STEPS TO GENERATE THE KNWOELDGE BASE and activate the CHATBOT---------

-To populate the knowledge base, execute the Python scripts sequentially, reflecting their dependencies:

-High level Instructions:
-1. Execute annotate.py.
-In the terminal, go inside the project folder and type “python3 annotate.py” and press enter.
-This file will generate the topics from Dbpedia(topic_info.csv) inside the data/spotlight_data/ folder.
-2. Execute graph.py – This file generates the rbpgraph.ttl and rbpgraph.nt inside the KnowledgeBase folder.
-In the terminal, in the same project directory, type “python3 graph.py” and press enter.
-The rbpgraph files will be generated inside KnowledgeBase folder.

 Note: If the files are already existing in the project, you can delete them and execute it again or execute it as it is as the files will be overwritten.

-To Run the application in your Local PC:
+---------- To Run the application in your Local PC ------------

----------- METHOD 1 (EASY) ----------
-a)	Make sure you have docker installed and the services are running.
+To create the KnowledgeBase
+a)	Extract the zip file in a folder.
-b)	Go to https://drive.google.com/drive/folders/1it5YnOWJpxX1Lnz6DwgFMaPggsjWsOuU?usp=sharing and download the roboprof.tar file and save it in a folder or in the project folder itself
+b)  Open the project in a terminal or IDE.
-c) 	Open Docker desktop for monitoring.
-d)	Open the terminal and go to the folder where the roboprof.tar file is saved.
-e)	In the terminal type “docker load < roboprof.tar”.
-f)	Once the load is completed, in the terminal window -  type “docker run -it roboprof” and press enter.
-g)	Now run “python3 annotate.py” (takes about 5-6 mins as you are in container environment) - This step is also optional as we have a topic_info.csv in the data folder already.
+c)	Now run “python3 annotate.py” - This step is also optional as we have a topic_info.csv in the data folder already.
-h)	Next run “python3 graph.py”.
+d)	Next run “python3 graph.py”.
-i)	Navigate to the KnowledgeBase folder to check if the rbpgraph files are generated.
+e)	Navigate to the KnowledgeBase folder to check if the rbpgraph files are generated.

----------- METHOD 2 ----------
-If you are using MacOS
-a.
-Extract the zip file in a folder.
-b.
-Open the project in a terminal or IDE.
-c.
-Execute annotate.py (optional)
-d.
-Execute graph.py
+f) Upload the rbpgraph.ttl to the fuseki server and name the dataset as "roboprof".
+Make sure the fuseki server is running for the next processes.

+Next, to interact with the chatbot.

+g) Open a new terminal in the IDE and run "rasa train" to create a model file.
+There should already be a model file exisiting in the models folder, just in case.

+h) In the same terminalin the IDE, run "rasa shell" to start the rasa shell. meanwhile create another terminal parallely.

+i) Once the rasa shell command execution is complete, type "rasa run actions" in the newly created terminal.

+j) Once the rasa run actions command is executed and the rasa actions server starts, Switch back to the previous terminal, you should now see a yellow arrow prompt icon to start typing.

+k) Start with "Hi bot, How are you?" to check if bot is working.

+l) Now you can start typing the project related prompts.
+Example an easy one.
+"List all the courses provided."

 If you face any issues with the file paths, you can update the rbp_config.yaml based on your system.